 Employers are not required to pay employees for time not worked.
 So, even though employees are entitled to leave for jury duty, they may not be compensated other than what the state reimburses.

-Check with your employer and/or your State Department of Labor for details of the jury duty leave benefits you may be entitled to.
+Check with your employer and/or your State Department of Labor for details about jury duty leave benefits.

 Exemptions From Jury Duty

 Despite your dedication to the public good, you might want to avoid jury duty due to financial, personal, or job-related circumstances.
-Prospective jurists will have an opportunity to plead their case for dismissal in front of a presiding judge.
+Prospective members of a jury will have an opportunity to plead their case for dismissal in front of a presiding judge.

-Financial hardship, family responsibilities (especially for single parents or those caring for the elderly), transportation problems, illness or disability (with doctors notice) or a critical work function might be acceptable reasons depending on the judge and jurisdiction.
+Financial hardship, family responsibilities (especially for single parents or those caring for the elderly), transportation problems, illness or disability (with doctor’s note) or a critical work function might be acceptable reasons depending on the judge and jurisdiction.

 Candidates for jury duty might also be excluded by one of the attorneys is they are deemed biased or unable to comprehend the proceedings.
 If the timing of your service is troublesome, you may be able to postpone your participation by following the directions on your jury notice.

-Thirty-five states have laws which stipulate that employers must allow employees time to vote before, after or during their work hours.
+Many states have laws which stipulate that employers must allow employees time to vote before, after, or during their work hours.
 Provisions in these laws vary significantly by state.
-Employers are typically required to offer employees from 1 - 4 hours of time before, during or after their scheduled work day in which to visit the polls.
+Employers are typically required to offer employees from one to four hours of time before, during or after their scheduled workday in which to visit the polls.

 In many cases, employers don't actually need to offer time off as long as there is sufficient time between when polls open and when workers are required to begin their shift or between when their shift ends and when the polls close.

 Many states require employees to apply for leave in advance to qualify for time off.
-Most states, which provide the time off to vote option, require employers to pay employees if they must miss work time to vote.
+Most states that provide the option require employers to pay employees if they must miss work time to vote.